Rob McGibbon interviews Felicity Kendal at Cadogan Hall Chelsea, in 2012. Photo © Hattie Miles/RobMcGibbon

 By Rob McGibbon.
 Editor

 Virgin Hotels is starting to hit its stride, with eight hotels now open and many more in the pipeline.
-Leading this expansion is its dynamic, Dublin-born CEO James Bermingham.
+Leading this expansion is its dynamic, Dublin-born CEO James Birmingham.

 More News & Interviews